Join us for an adventure in flavor!

 Bowl of chicken riggies atop the Gypsy Plate.

-More great chicken recipes:
+More creamy pasta recipes:

 Featured image for chicken riggies recipe.